Novota15/CSCI3308-Project/README.md

 Make sure all of the dependencies are installed.

-To start the web app, run stock-explorer.py
+To start the flask web app, run stock-explorer.py